-- budgets are prepared to forecast the short term and medium term liquidity requirements; - monthly analysis is provided to the FIC illustrating levels of liquidity and trend analysis; - · assets of suitable marketability and maturity are held to meet the member liabilities as they fall due; and - · credit risk of deposit takers is managed by having appropriate counterparty and credit limits in place.
+- budgets are prepared to forecast the short term and medium term liquidity requirements; - monthly analysis is provided to the FIC illustrating levels of liquidity and trend analysis; - assets of suitable marketability and maturity are held to meet the member liabilities as they fall due: and - credit risk of deposit takers is managed by having appropriate counterparty and credit limits in place.

 All investments other than property are readily realisable at full current market values as they are traded on recognised stock exchanges.
 Assets are assessed as to how quickly they can be transferred into cash, i.e. primary, secondary and illiquid assets.
-The Board has RAG tolerances around asset liquidity..
+The Board has RAG tolerances around asset liquidity.
+If the ratios fall outside of the desirable tolerance levels the FIC will discuss any necessary actions for recommendation to the Board.
+The Society also calculates the weighted average number of days the investment portfolio would take to fully realise into cash.